kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ### Deploy New Changes in Back-end <a href="#deploy-server" id="deploy-server">#</a>

-I have a npm script in the root's `package.json` to publish new changes on my back-end to GCP:
+I have a npm script in the root's `package.json` to publish new changes in my back-end to GCP:

 ```json
 "scripts": {